mvaganov/self/RESUME.md

 #### Computer Science Teacher at Sacred Heart Prep
 (*Aug.
 2015 to Jun.
 2019*) Faculty member at an exclusive private school.
-* Teach computer science, with curriculum designed to motivate with creativity and computer hacking
+* Taught computer science, with curriculum designed to motivate with creativity and computer hacking
 * Subjects: Computer Science fundamentals, HTML/CSS, Python, JavaScript, C, C++, C#, Unity, VR, computer graphics, photoshop, 3D modeling, 3D printing, electronics, cyber security, tech industry culture
 * Wrote software used to manage schedule and notification using speech synthesis
 * Wrote Artificial Neural Network from scratch using C# as a learning exercise